-The transport sector represents about 35 % of the energy consumed in the EU and is largely dominated by Internal Combustion Engines (ICE) using oil or other liquid derivatives as fuel and those liquid fuels are mainly fossil and almost entirely imported.
+The transport sector represents today close to one third of the final energy demand of the EU.
+It is largely dominated by Internal Combustion Engines (ICE) using oil or other liquid derivatives as fuel mostly from fossil origin and almost entirely imported.

 Hydrogen for transport is predominant for heavy duty road transport, shipping and aviation (mainly fuel cells technology for electric mobility and partly as e-fuel for ICEs) in Distributed Energy and Global Ambition.
 It also has a significant share in passenger cars in Global Ambition.
-In 2050 hydrogen accounts for 28 % (550 TWh) and 33 % (773 TWh) of the energy demand for transport respectively in Distributed Energy and Global Ambition.
-Methane share follows a similar pattern with respectively 10 % (197 TWh) 13 % (319 TWh) in the two COP 21 scenarios.
+In 2050 hydrogen accounts for 27 % (545 TWh) and 31 % (712 TWh) of the energy demand for transport respectively in Distributed Energy and Global Ambition.
+In 2050 methane plays a smaller role in passenger cars, its overall market share in the transport sector is 11 % (212 TWh) and 12 % (277 TWh) in the two COP21 scenarios.